apache/james-project/src/adr/0068-mutualize-cassandra-storge-for-quota.md

 per user limit, one for mailbox quota per domain limit, one for mailbox quota global limit, one for Sieve uota current value, one for Sieve quota per user limit, one for Sieve Quota global limit, one for JMAP uploads current value) to just 2 (helper tables: one for current value, one for limits).

-We expect to make it easier to implement quta related features in the future.
+We expect to make it easier to implement quota related features in the future.

 We need to set up Cassandra migration tasks and to record the schema upgrade into the upgrade instructions.
-A compaibility mode will need to be explicitly cnfigured in order to run the migration.
+A compaibility mode will need to be explicitly configured in order to run the migration.

 ## Alternatives

-Keep the current, exploded table structure and either do not care about table count increase or do not implement further impotant resource limitation use cases.
+Keep the current, exploded table structure and either do not care about table count increase or do not implement further important resource limitation use cases.

 ## References